Victoria Falls

 Once I reached the representative, she was friendly and helpful.
 After explaining the different options and costs (more on those below), she took my registration form and made a copy of my passport.

-After paying (by credit card) for both SIM card and airtime credit, she quickly explained the way around the service menu on my phone, and I was off.
+After paying by credit card for both SIM card and airtime credit, she quickly explained the way around the service menu on my phone, and I was off.
 The SIM card itself had cutouts for all three sizes.

 The Telecel office seemed to have a similar procedure, also requiring a passport and filling in a registration form.
+There was no line, but like I said earlier, there’s a reason for that!

-Prepaid SIM Costs
+Prepaid SIM and eSIM Costs

 Both Econet and Telecel charge 50c (USD) for a new prepaid SIM card, which is then topped up with cash/credit card/Ecocash to activate any of the service plans.